Jamesreinhardt222/comm-documentation-assignment/docs/configuration.md

 nav_order: 2
 ---

 # How to create slack account.
-Testing
 {: .no_toc }

-In this section you will learn how to get invite people to your workspace.
+In this section you will learn how to create a slack account.

 {: .fs-6 .fw-300 }